appukuttan-shailesh/CONECT-INT_website/content/event/2021-12-10_seminaire-matteo-saponati/index.md

 summary: 'A seminar by Matteo Saponati at the Institute of Neurosciences Timone in Marseille.'
 tags:
 - events
-title: '2021-12-10 : CONECT talk - "Sequence anticipation and STDP emerge from a voltage-based predictive learning rule" (Matteo Saponati)'
+title: '2021-12-10 : CONECT seminar - "Sequence anticipation and STDP emerge from a voltage-based predictive learning rule" (Matteo Saponati)'
 ---

 During a seminar at the Institute of Neurosciences Timone in Marseille, [Matteo Saponati](https://github.com/matteosaponati), will present his recent work showing that "**Sequence anticipation and STDP emerge from a voltage-based predictive learning rule**":